 And don't forget about the inside of your cabinet doors.
 You can hang small hooks there for things like measuring spoons that you use often and want to be in easy reach.
 'Baking Pantry in a Cabinet' DIY from Jenny Steffens.

 Like these ideas?
-Click the link for even more small space inspiration from Apartment Therapy.
+Check out even more small space inspiration from Apartment Therapy.